 - Actions in Web Applications

 - Learn more about the Actions you can create and use in your web applications.

 - Screen and Block Lifecycle Events

 - Screens and Blocks follow a lifecycle composed by a set of stages.
 Learn what those stages are and you what can do at each one.

-- Learn how to iterate a list in your logic.
+- Learn how to use a For Each to iterate a list in your logic.

 - Update List Items on a Screen